innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

 ```

 <!-- #region student=true -->
-*Based on your observations of position counts for number of wheel rotations traveled, what do you think the position value measures.
-Bear in mind that the simulation, like the real world, may have sources of noise that affect the actual values recorded, rather than "ideal" ones.*
+*Based on your observations of position counts for number of wheel rotations travelled, what do you think the position value measures?
+Bear in mind that the simulation, like the real world, may have sources of noise that affect the actual values recorded, rather than ‘ideal’ ones.*

 *Record your impressions here.*
 <!-- #endregion -->

 <!-- #region activity=true -->
-### My Observations
+### My observations

-*Click the arrow in the sidebar to reveal my observations.*
+*Click the arrow in the sidebar or run this cell to reveal my observations.*
 <!-- #endregion -->

-When I ran the programme, I got counts between 365 and 380 for each rotation, depending in part on the speed I set the wheels to run at.
+When I ran the program, I got counts between 365 and 380 for each rotation, depending in part on the speed I set the wheels to run at.

 The simulator actually runs in steps, with 30 steps per simulated second.
 This means that at 20% speed, the wheel will turn approximately 6 to 7 degrees each step.
-By the time the simulator detects that the wheel has reached *at least* 360 degrees (i.e. completed one rotation), it may already have exceeded that amount of turn; so the stopping condition for the `.on_for_rotations` function, which is based on observing the turned angle, may actually stop the motors after more than one rotation.
+By the time the simulator detects that the wheel has reached *at least* 360&nbsp;degrees (i.e. completed one rotation), it may already have exceeded that amount of turn; so the stopping condition for the `.on_for_rotations` function, which is based on observing the turned angle, may actually stop the motors after more than one rotation.

 So notwithstanding the values we get for the position count after a single rotation, the position is actually measured in degrees.

 <!-- #region activity=true -->
-## Activity — Are We There Yet?
+## 3.3 Activity – Are we there yet?

 In this activity, you will experiment with driving the robot over a fixed distance.

-Nominally, the wheel diameter is set in the robot configuration file to `56`, which is to say, `56mm`, so just under six centimetres, or in old money(?!), just over two inches.
+Nominally, the wheel diameter is set in the robot configuration file to `56`, that is, 56&nbsp;mm, so just under six&nbsp;centimetres.

 What this means is that we can drive the robot forward a specified distance.

-The bands shown on the *Coloured_bands* background are 60cm high.
+The bands shown on the *Coloured_bands* background are 60&nbsp;cm high.

-See if you can write a programme that drives the robot exactly the length of one of the bands by monitoring the `position` value of a one of the motors as the robot drives in a straight line.
+See if you can write a program that drives the robot exactly the length of one of the bands by monitoring the `position` value of one of the motors as the robot drives in a straight line.

 How accurately can you cover the distance?
-(Don't panic, or waste too much time, if you can't...).
+(Don’t panic, or waste too much time, if you can’t...).
 Comment on your results.

-__Hint: how many degrees will the wheel need to turn for the wheel to turn 60cm?__
+__Hint: how many degrees will the wheel need to turn for the wheel to turn 60&nbsp;cm?__

-__Warning: if you use a loop, put something in it that uses up simulator time and progresses the clock, or you may find that your simulator Python programme get stuck and hangs the browser. __
+__Warning: if you use a loop then put something in it that uses up simulator time and progresses the clock; otherwise you may find that your simulator Python program gets stuck and hangs the browser.__

-*Note: the `.position` value is returned as a string and should be converted to an `int` if you want to use it numerically.*
+*Note: the `.position` value is returned as a string and should be converted to an integer (`int`) if you want to use it numerically.*
 <!-- #endregion -->

 <!-- #region student=true -->
 *How many degrees does the wheel need to turn?
-Record you calculation and result here.*
+Record your calculation and result here.*

-*Remember, you can use a code cell as a interactive calculator...
+*Remember that you can use a code cell as a interactive calculator.
 You can access pi as a number by importing `from math import pi`.*
 <!-- #endregion -->

 ```python activity=true